 USING THE DECOUPAGE EGGS AS ACCESSORIES

-Then I used the rest of my Easter eggs in a medium~size glass apothecary jar for display.
+I used most of my Easter eggs in a medium~size glass apothecary jar for display.
 I love the pretty colors.

-You could also place your eggs in a basket or bowl or lantern.
+You could also place your eggs in a basket, a nest, a bowl or a lantern.

 No, not this side of the napkin.